Sky607/facebook_clone_django/README.md

 ## Introduction

-This projects  is developed with the latest version of python framework Django of latest version.
-To run this project first install all the modules mention in the requirement.txt under this  project
+This projects  is developed with the latest version of python and its framework Django of latest version.
+To run this project first install all the pacakages mention in the requirement.txt under this  project

 ## Installation
 To load the above project from github run the following command in your cmd